absterr08/slap/bugs.md

 #TODOs
+  * automatically create subscription when creating a new channel/DM
+  * channel info
+  * browse channels

 #TASKS
   * move Message.create from #speak to messages#create
   * fix refreshing from leaving current channel and going to default